-To install the PV550 terminal in a panel:
+Follow these step to install the PV550 terminal in a panel.

-- Disconnect all electrical power from the panel before making the cutout. - Make sure the area around the panel cutout is clear - Do not allow metal cuttings to enter any components that may already be installed in the panel. - Failure to follow this warning may result in personal injury or damage to the panel components. - 1.
-Cut an opening in the panel using the panel cutout provided with the terminal.
-Remove any sharp edges or burrs. - 2.
+ATTENTION Disconnect all electrical power from the panel before making the cutout.
+Make sure the area around the panel cutout is clear.

+- Do not allow metal cuttings to enter any components that may already be installed in the panel. - Failure to follow this warning may result in personal injury or damage to the panel components. - 1.
+Cut an opening in the panel by using the panel cutout template provided with the terminal and remove any sharp edges or burrs. - 2.
 Make sure the terminal sealing gasket is properly positioned on the terminal as shown below.

 This gasket forms a compression type seal.
 Do not use sealing compounds.

-Adhesive Legend Strip (Keypad and Keypad & Touch Screen Terminals only)
+Adhesive Legend Strip (Keypad and Keypad and Touch Screen Terminals only)

-- 3. On the keypad and keypad & touch screen terminals, secure the ends of the legend strips to the legend strip adhesive. - 4.
+- 3. On the keypad and keypad and touch screen terminals, secure the ends of the legend strips to the legend strip adhesive. - 4.
 Place the terminal in the panel cutout. - 5.
 Verify that the opening is the proper size to clear the bezel and to allow the gasket to contact the panel. - 6.
-On the keypad and keypad & touch screen terminals, position the ends of the legend inserts behind the panel cutout. - 7.
+On the keypad and keypad and touch screen terminals, position the ends of the legend inserts behind the panel cutout. - 7.
 Install the self-locking nuts hand tight.

-PV550 Keypad, Keypad & Touch Screen Terminals Mounting Studs (3 Top, 3 Bottom)
+PV550 Keypad, Keypad & Touch Screen Terminals